rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 sticker: emoji//1f60b
 ---
 Goals:
-1. Save the life of one of my new friends
+1. Save the life of one of my new friends [s5]
-2. Make a good drawing of a creature I find on my field trip.
+2. Make a good drawing of a creature I find on my field trip. complete 150
-3. Find out a secret about someone in the party.
+3. Find out a secret about someone in the party. [s6]

 Quest:
 Gather jar of sap and 5 stingers back to the academy and deliver to blue cat.
+200xp for quest

 Completed Goals:
 - Learn more about Mick's past group.